-Most people don’t give cyber security data and construction a second thought until they’re the victim of cybercrime.
+Most people don’t give cybersecurity and construction project management a second thought until they become the victim of a cybercrime.

-Maybe you fall for a phishing scam and accidentally give someone your credit card information.
-Or perhaps you’re a victim of a ransomware scheme, losing access to critical files, or someone just takes over your social media account.
-There are countless cybercrimes out there these days, costing the global economy billions of dollars every year.
+Perhaps you fall for a phishing scam and inadvertently share your credit card information with someone.
+Or maybe you’re a victim of a ransomware scheme, losing access to critical files, or someone just takes over your social media account.
+There are numerous cybercrimes occurring today, costing the global economy billions of dollars annually.

 Most Cyber Criminals Don't Break In